haroldparis/origines/README.md

 All the themes images (icons, favicons, official logo, etc) are available in /origines/img/.
 You can modify them.

-If you want to display your logo (max 30px height) in the top navigation bar in replacement of your WordPress title, you can register it in the header.php template (line 59) using the origines_logo function.
+If you want to display your logo (max 30px height with the original template) in the top navigation bar in replacement of your WordPress title, you can register it in the Origines Panel available in your Admin area.
-Your logo must be placed in /origines/img/ (via FTP or prior to uploading the theme)

 ### Widgets: